yohanis-ke/event-only/README.md

 The fields `name`, `city`, `description`, and `image` already exist in our database schema (`db/schema.rb`).
 Reload your `new` page and we should see a working form!
 Try it out.
 Make sure you enter a real image URL so we can see it on our other pages.

 We now need to create a page to edit existing `Location` objects.
 We're going to need another form.
 What fields will the form need?
-It's actually going to need exactly the same fields that we have on the new page's form.
-This should raise an immediate flag in your head!
+It's actually going to need exactly the same fields that we needed to create a new Location.
+Because of that, our forms are going to be the same!
+This should raise an immediate flag in your head - Don't Repeat Yourself (DRY).
 Because our two forms are going to be identical, let's save the work by putting the form in one place – a partial.

-Make a new partial view at `views/locations/_form.html.erb`, and move the entire form over to that file, removing the `@` before `location`, ie:
+Make a new partial view at `views/locations/_location_form.html.erb`, and move the entire form over to that file, removing the `@` before `location`, ie:

-`<%= form_for location do |f| %>`
+    <%= form_for location do |f| %>

+    ...

 Now we can shorten our `new.html.erb` view so it looks like this: